Travel tales from the 19th and 20th centuries

 1860 – La Marmora (Capo Testa)

-1860 – La Marmora (between Santa Teresa and La Maddalena)
+1860 – La Marmora (tra Santa Teresa Gallura e La Maddalena)

 Thus it was that many English, French and German intellectuals began to travel to Sardinia not only to discover its extraordinary geomorphology and its magnificent landscapes, but also to come into contact with its inhabitants, learn about their customs and traditions, and narrate the fruit of their travels.